AlexSickert/Udacity-SDC-T1-P4/README.md

 ###1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+One issue is that I am not sure if the curvature I calculated is correct.

+I am also negatively surprised how long it took me to get this simple pipeline running.

+The pipeline works now well on the first video.
+However, on the other videos is work very bad.
+I watched the videos where it failed several times and came to a list of improvement actions that have not been implemented but could be implemented.

+1. When the algorithm finds the land boundaries then it uses a histogram.
+It splits the video image in two pieces - the left and the right part.
+This assumes that the left line is always in the left part of the image.
+However, this might not be the case in a very narrow curve or when the car is too much displaced from the center.
+In such cases the algorithm fails.
+A solution could be that this splitting of the center of the road is not fixed a the middle of the image but flexible based on the average of a couple of previous images.
+2. The pipeline I applied uses Sobel dn HLS space (s channel).
+But it does not take into account the magnitude and direction of the Sobel gradients.
+In the first lane finding project I developed an algorithm that measures this and excludes everything that is rather horizontal than vertical.
+It helped a lot.
+I simply forgot to implement it here and ran out of time.
+3. The algorithm uses at various points certain thresholds.
+I think that these thresholds could be optimized.
+For that a lot of video frames should be analyzed.
+It could be that under certain light conditions certain thresholds work better.
+4. Currently the algorithm uses each image independently from the previous image.
+However, in reality there are relationships between images.
+In the first lane finding project I created a smoothing function that calculated the average of the past x images.
+It helped a lot.
+In this project the algorithm would be more complex.
+It would need to follow these steps:
+  1. Calculate the curvature of current image and continue driving
+  2. The next image can have a curvature only +/- a certain threshold.
+Also, the location of the lane boundaries cannot make drastic jumps.
+If there is a jump in just one of the two lane boundaries then ignore the issue and assume the lane did not modify at all and keep driving.
+If both lanes are jumping then we have an issue.
+But we wait until the next image until we start searching from scratch with the lane finding procedure.

+I think all the above steps need to be implemented in combination to achieve a really good result.
+I have not done it because I was busy at work.
+I know it is a bit of a lame excuse but it's the reality.